Certificate in Public Health, Emergency Preparedness, and Disaster Response

 Read Bio Close

-Jaana Gold, DDS, PhD, MPH, CPH, is an assistant professor at A.T.
-Still University College of Graduate MPH-d program, and an adjunct clinical associate professor at the University of Florida College of Dentistry, in the Department of Community Dentistry and Behavioral Sciences.
-Dr. Gold received her doctor of dental surgery from the University of Oulu, Finland in 1992 and a doctorate degree in cardiology and preventive dentistry in 2005.
-She brings over 20 years of experience in teaching, research and practice in dentistry.
+Jaana Gold, DDS, PhD, MPH, CPH, is a professor at A.T.
+Still University College of Graduate MPH program, and an adjunct clinical associate professor at the University of Florida College of Dentistry, in the Department of Community Dentistry and Behavioral Sciences.
+Dr. Gold received her DDS degree from the University of Oulu, Finland in 1992; a doctorate degree in preventive dentistry in 2005; and completed advanced education program in dental public health at NYU Langone Hospitals in NYU in 2019.
+She brings over 25 years of experience in teaching, research, and practice in dentistry.

 Dr. Gold’s research interests include caries management and prevention, oral health promotion, dental education, and dental public health.
 She has published original research in peer-reviewed journals and presented in several international and national conferences.
-She is teaching dental epidemiology, evidence-based dentistry, dental research, global health issues, dental public health and she serves as an advisor for MPH students and dental public health residents.
-Dr. Gold is a member of several professional organizations, and has served in leadership roles at UFCD, AADR, and IADR.
-Dr. Gold is currently a director of WIC Oral Health Program in Gainesville, Fla.
+She is teaching dental epidemiology, evidence-based dentistry, dental research, global health issues, and dental public health, and she serves as an advisor for MPH students and dental public health residents.
+Dr. Gold is a member of several national and international professional organizations; serves in several national and institutional leadership roles and continue to conduct research and promote and advocate for oral health in underserved populations.

 Gregory Loeben, PhD, MA